danilnagy/dmc/_posts/2015-10-14-server-side-analysis.md

 This function takes an array as an input which is assumed to be a two dimensional grid.
 It then uses a double loop to check each value in this grid.
 The outer loop iterates over the rows of the grid, and stores the current row index in the variable j.
 The inner loop iterates over each item in the list, storing the current column index in the variable i.
 Within this double loop, we can get the value of each grid cell by using the j and i variables as indexes into the two dimensions of the array.
 As we scan through the grid values, we keep track of the minimum and maximum values, using a process similar to what you implemented in the homework of a [previous tutorial](http://danilnagy.github.io/dmc/2015/09/16/accessing-orientdb-through-python/).
 To get the maximum value in the grid, we initially set the value of maxVal very low.
 Then we compare it to each value in the grid, and if the grid value is higher than the current value of maxVal, we set maxVal to that value.
 This ensures that by the end of the double loop, maxVal is storing the highest value in the whole grid.
 We do the same thing to find the minimum value by setting the initial value of minVal very high, and replacing it with any lower value we find in the grid.
 Once we have the minimum and maximum values within the array, we scan through the grid again with the same set of loops, and use our `remap()` helper function to map the value of each cell from the initial range stored in *[minVal, maxVal]* to our new target range of *[0, 1]*.

 Now that we have our helper functions, let's implement the actual heatmap calculation.
-The heatmap works by ...

 We will write the code to calculate the heatmap within the `getData()` function, right after the we calculate the dimensions of the analysis overlay grid, and right before we generate the data for the analysis overlay itself.
 Find the line that reads:

 ```python
 numW = int(math.floor(w/cell_size))
 numH = int(math.floor(h/cell_size))
 ```

 These are the lines that calculate the dimensions of the grid.
-You should add the following code for caculating the heatmap right _after_ these lines.
+You should add the following code for calculating the heatmap right _after_ these lines.

 The first thing we need to do is establish a two dimensional grid array which matches the size of our analysis overlay and will store the heat values of each grid cell.
 We will then scan over each feature in the map, and adjust the heat values in the cells according to their distance from the features.
 Finally, we will use this grid to set the values of the cells in our analysis overlay.